 The Brita filter is made of Ion-exchange resin and activated carbon.
 Thus it can block adverse chemicals like cadmium, mercury, zinc, copper, etc. and even unwanted flavors present in unpurified water.
 The activated carbon made from coconut shells can remove organic pollutants from water along the taste and odor of chlorine.

 The ion-exchange resins have a large surface area and can remove metals and heavy metals present in drinking water samples.
-As per Brita professionals, the filter should be changed every 2 months or after 40 gallons usage.
+As per Brita professionals, the filter should be changed every two months or after 40 gallons usage.
 The Brita has 10 cup capacity- so it is better to change the filter after 64 cups.
 There is an electronic filter indicator that will indicate you when to change the filters.

 The best part is that it takes just about 30 seconds for the water to soak through the filter and reach the bottom of the pitcher.
 A real make or break deal for you if you are an impatient soul.